jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/3-integration-eidasbridge.md

 ---
 id: integration-eidasbridge
-title: Integration of the eIDAS Bridge
+title: Integration of eIDAS Bridge
 ---

 Using the eIDAS Bridge service is really easy.
 This service offers an API that will allow you to store your certificate, associating the certificate to your did as entity and sign a credential using your certificate.
 Plus, you can validate this kind of signature within credentials in the case you act as a verifier.